-Reliable, space saving and cost-effective power distribution at the rack while meeting a broad range of power distribution requirements for all IT applications.
-They are available in a wide variety of electrical options, ranging from 10A to 120A in IEC, NEMA, British, Schuko and mixed configurations.
+Geist's Basic PDUs offer reliable power distribution to the cabinet to help manage power capacity and increase functionality.
+They cover a wide variety of electrical options, ranging from 10 A to 120 A in IEC, NEMA, British, Schuko and mixed configurations.